Alexismc96/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No, it does not terminate without manual interruption.
+It continues to search for messages until ctrl+c is used.

 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.

 ## Start Another Listening Worker